-The Amazon Echo speaker, which launched in the UK this autumn, is likely to become one of the most popular Christmas gifts for tech-heads looking to smarten up their home life with a little help from Alexa.
-Although our experiences with the Echo have been pain-free thus far, here are some of the issues you may experience, complete with suggestions for how to resolve them.
+The Amazon Echo speaker range will be one of the most popular Christmas 2017 gifts for Although our experiences with the Alexa have been pain-free thus far, here are some of the issues you may experience on the Echo, Echo (2nd gen), Echo Dot, Echo Tap and Echo Show, complete with suggestions for how to resolve them.

 1) The Wi-Fi connection is inconsistent or non-existent

 Echo’s connectivity status is indicated by the power LED on the bottom rear of the device, with white meaning good and orange denoting no Wi-Fi connectivity.

 If you’re experiencing intermittent connectivity or non-existent Wi-Fi connectivity with your Amazon Echo, here’s what to try.

 First, follow the usual drill: reboot your router and turn your Echo off and on again.

 If that doesn’t help and everything else on the network is working well, you might want to think about repositioning your Echo away from devices that may be interfering with the signal.

 You can also reduce the congestion on your Wi-Fi network by removing unused devices from the network.

 If you have a dual-band modem, you may effectively have two networks set up.
 Try switching the device from the 2.4GHz frequency to the 5GHz frequency or vice-versa.
 5GHz promises less interference, better speeds and a more stable connection and it is often less congested.

 Alternatively, 2.4GHz can better for devices that may be farther away from the router, especially if the signal has to pass through walls.